FelipeArnt/FelipeArnt/README.md

-<p>💬 - Hello there!
+<p>:pager: - Hello there!
 I’m a tech enthusiast with a passion for Linux and software development.
 My key soft skills include curiosity, adaptability and a strong sense of teamwork.

 <br>